 Yes, you can rent the conservatory at Casa Loma for an elopement.
 It’s the same fee for 4 people as for 150.
 You can probably do the same at the Library at the Grange, and other historic spots, if you don’t want to use your own living room.

-We recently held some lovely smaller weddings at the Library at the Grange (AGO) and also in FRANK, the restaurant at the AGO.
+We recently held some lovely smaller weddings at the Library at the Grange (AGO) and also in the bistro restaurant at the AGO.

 Many restaurants regularly host small to medium events, and such as La Maquette on King, Balzac’s or Cluny (Distillery), Terroni, Le Select (great back garden), we just did the Peter Pan Bistro (great).